Law school graduate, B.A. in English/Writing. In-house writer at TermsFeed.

 The first line of CalOPPA makes it clear who the Act applies to:

 "An operator of a commercial Web site or online service that collects personally identifiable information through the Internet about individual consumers residing in California who use or visit its commercial Web site or online service [...]"

 There's no restriction here.
 The operator of a commercial website could come from Fresno or France.
 They could be turning over a billion dollars a year or making no money at all.
 All that matters is that the commercial website collects personal information about California residents.
 We'll look at how the Act defines personal information below.

-For the purposes of CCPA, a "business" is any legal entity which:
+For the purposes of the CCPA, a "business" is any legal entity which: